crowz-fx/fx_script-chrome_extension_template-r/README.md

 - Git init feature with intial commit
 - Ability to pass in parameters using a 'parms.txt' file

+## Notes and considerations
+- The output folder is the --ext-name paramter to lowercase and spaces replaced with an _
+- The icons are blank files with a .png extension and need to be replaced

 ## Map of extension and output
-Note - the output folder is the --ext-name paramter to lowercase and spaces replaced with an _ Note - the icons are blank files with a .png extension and need to be replaced
 ```
 {output-location/ext-name}/
 ├── icons